hhau/ddcurves2/README.md

 This is a private R package to enable the faster iteration of Stan models and outputs.
 Limited current functionality.

-(The above comment is really outdated, I've removed most of the old models to speed compilation time.)
+(The above comment is really outdated, I've removed most of the old models to speed up compilation time.)

 Installation notes
 ==================